lethain/staff-eng/src/markdown/guides/operating-at-staff.md

 and for being glue, spend time with Tanya Reilly's piece that bore the phrase, [Being Glue](https://noidea.dog/glue).

-As you deliberately practice in each of these areas, you'll slowly progress from a newly minted Staff Engineer to a trusted organizational leader.
+As you deliberately practice in each of these areas, you'll slowly progress from a newly minted Staff engineer to a trusted organizational leader.
 That said, these won't cover everything you do.
-At times you'll find your role surprisingly similar to that of an Engineering Director, and at other times strangely familiar to previous work in your career.
+At times you'll find your role surprisingly similar to that of an engineering director, and at other times strangely familiar to previous work in your career.

 That vast remit is part of what makes describing these roles challenging.
 If there's a particular topic you're focused on that's missing, check out the [Additional resources for learning](https://staffeng.com/guides/learning-materials) appendix.